David Walters (swimmer): 2009 World Championships

 At the 2009 National Championships, Walters competed in three events.
 In his first event, the 200-meter freestyle, Walters placed second to Michael Phelps with a time of 1:44.95.
 In the 100-meter freestyle, Walters placed second to Nathan Adrian in a time of 48.17.
 In the 50-meter freestyle, Walters placed 15th in the heats with a time of 22.60.

 At the 2009 World Aquatics Championships in Rome, Walters earned a gold medal as a member of the 4×200-meter freestyle relay.
 Walters, with Michael Phelps, Ricky Berens and Ryan Lochte, swam a combined time of 6:58.55 to break the world record set last year in Beijing.
 In the 100-meter freestyle final, Walters placed 5th with a time of 47.33 to break Michael Phelps' American record of 47.51.
 Walters placed 12th overall in the 200-meter freestyle and did not advance to the final.
 In the 4×100-meter medley relay final, Walters, with Aaron Peirsol, Michael Phelps, and Eric Shanteau, swam a combined time of 3:27.28 to break the world record set last year in Beijing.

+Post-swimming career

+After not making the 2012 Olympic team, Walters retired from competitive swimming.
+He subsequently joined the Los Angeles Fire Department as a firefighter.
+For his service in the Palisades Fire, Walters was awarded the Pat Tillman Award for Service at the 2025 ESPY Awards.